-Installing the Flutter SDK on MacOS
+How to install the Flutter SDK on macOS

 The Flutter SDK consists of various tools and programs that allow for Flutter development.
 This article will take us through the steps necessary to install that SDK.